GeyserMC/GeyserWiki/_docs/geyser/bedrock-skin-3d.md

 # Step 4
 - Use [Visage API](https://visage.surgeplay.com/index.html) to get the 3d png render of the skin

-- In the Visage API to load bedrock skins you need to paste the "texture_id" instead of username that is for java only
+- In the Visage API to load bedrock skins you need to paste the `texture_id` instead of username that is for java only

 https://visage.surgeplay.com/full/384/TEXTURE_ID_HERE  < paste texture id here